WORDS: NATHAN CHADWICK | PHOTOGRAPHY: Sports Purpose

 One of 40 Porsche 356B Carrera GT T5s ever made has come up for sale at Bicester-based Porsche specialist Sports Purpose.

-Chassis 115378 is of three made in right-hand drive, and the only one of those believed to still exist, and was constructed on March 29, 1961.
+Chassis 115378 is one of three made in right-hand drive, and the only one of those believed to still exist.
+It was constructed on March 29, 1961.

 Following the race the car was bought by Henry Lee, who maintained stewardship for the next four years, competing with it in local races.
 1965 saw ownership change hands, and this is when the original engine (number 96019) was replaced with a pushrod 1600 SC engine by Jebsen.

-Sports Purpose haven’t provided a figure for the car, but more details can be found here.
+Sports Purpose hasn’t provided a figure for the car, but more details can be found here.